danielwhomer/echidna-auto-gen/README.md

 # echidna-auto-gen
-Script that parses solidity contracts and constructs echidna test cases based on properties in the smart contract.
+POC script that parses solidity contracts and constructs echidna test cases based on properties in the smart contract.